Nature’s Treatment For Addiction

 “The settlement does put a stake in the ground for the other cases.
 It telegraphs what these cases might be worth and makes the elephant in the room even larger — namely, do Purdue and the Sacklers have sufficient funds to give fair payouts in the 1600-plus cases that remain?”

-If you need more information about addiction treatment options for you or someone you know, reach out to a dedicated treatment professionalt today.
+If you need more information about addiction treatment options, reach out to a treatment provider today.